OpenCyphal-Garage/libcyphal/docs/design/readme.md

 The Response-Rx and Request-Tx sessions match the model proposed in the Specification; the higher-level RPC client API is built on the assumption that the user obtains an instance of the client per remote node-ID per service-ID.

 While it is possible to return type-erased entities implementing a specific interface by value (as shown earlier), this approach cannot be used for sessions because lizards typically require entities used for the implementation of sessions to be pinned in memory.
-The session factory methods therefore return PMR-allocated objects via unique pointers.
+The session factory methods, therefore, return PMR-allocated objects via unique pointers.
 Transport implementations will necessarily have to be aware of the full set of sessions extant at any moment; for this, internally, sessions are kept arranged in containers such as linked lists or AVL trees (see [Cavl](https://github.com/pavel-kirienko/cavl)).
 Session destructors (invoked when the unique pointer is destroyed) are used to delist the destroyed element from the internal containers and perform other activities associated with the removal of a session, such as closing UDP sockets, etc.

 Session view methods such as `ITransport::viewMessageRxSessions` provide a view into the internal containers holding the active sessions via begin/end iterators.
 Conventionally, iterators are manipulated by value, and yet their behavior is highly transport-specific because they have to access the internal container of sessions, which calls for polymorphism.
 To address this, we define a polymorphic iterator interface and return iterators by value wrapped into `ImplementationCell<>` introduced earlier.
 It is assumed that the application will not attempt to mutate the set of sessions while iteration is in progress.